Dual Balloon Angioplasty Catheter Market Size, Share, and Growth Forecast, 2026 - 2033

 Scoring dual balloon catheters represents the fastest-growing segment, due to their ability to precisely modify vascular lesions while minimizing vessel trauma.
 These catheters feature specialized scoring elements on the balloon surface that create controlled micro-incisions in plaque, enhancing expansion and improving stent apposition.
 This design reduces the risk of dissection, elastic recoil, and restenosis compared with conventional balloons, making them particularly effective in calcified, fibrotic, or complex coronary lesions.

 Growing clinical adoption is driven by improved procedural outcomes, shorter recovery times, and compatibility with minimally invasive techniques, positioning scoring dual balloon catheters as a preferred choice in advanced interventional cardiology.
 Scoreflex NC Scoring PTCA Catheter from OrbusNeich Medical Group Holdings Limited.
-This device is designed for controlled plaque modification during percutaneous transluminal coronary angioplasty (PCI) procedures, especially in calcified, fibrotic, or complex lesions where standard balloons may be less effective.
-The Scoreflex NC uses an integrated dual wire scoring system that enhances lesion preparation while maintaining precise dilation and reducing vessel trauma.
+This device is designed for controlled plaque modification during percutaneous transluminal coronary angioplasty (PCI), particularly in calcified, fibrotic, or complex lesions, where standard balloons may be less effective.
+The Scoreflex NC employs an integrated dual-wire scoring system that enhances lesion preparation while maintaining precise dilation and reducing vessel trauma.

 Indication Insights